(AP) A look at Game 3 of the World Series at Busch Stadium on Saturday night as the Boston Red Sox take on the St. Louis Cardinals:

-Jake Peavy set to start for Boston.
-He was 0-1 with an 8.31 ERA in two playoff starts this month.
+Peavy was 0-1 with an 8.31 ERA in two playoff starts this month, though he did pitch well for 5 2-3 innings against Tampa Bay in the division series.
 This will be the first career World Series start for the 2007 NL Cy Young Award winner.

 Joe Kelly gets the ball for the Cardinals.
 He was 0-1 with a 4.41 ERA in three playoff starts.

-One of the Fox broadcasters notes that 16 of the past 18 World Series that were tied 1-all were won by the team that took Game 3.
+Fox notes that 16 of the past 18 World Series that were tied 1-all were won by the team that took Game 3.

 UNFAMILIAR TERRITORY: With the move to the NL ballpark, there was no designated hitter allowed.
 Wanting to keep David Ortiz in the lineup after he homered in Games 1 and 2, Red Sox manager John Farrell put Big Papi at first base where he played just 39 innings during the regular season.

 Mike Napoli relegated to the bench for Boston, taking a big bat out of the lineup.